sara-nl/griddocs/source/Pages/Advanced/storage_clients/fts.rst

 The `SURFsara FTS Rest API`_ be used from command-line clients or the web-interface version (`SURFsara WebFTS`_), or python bindings.
 The Cern website offers several examples to interact with the API with python, see `FTS Easy Bindings`_.

 The FTS command-line client is currently installed on the UI ``ui.grid.sara.nl``.
-It is not available on the :ref:`LSG UI <lsg-hostnames>` machines.

 The following graph depicts the FTS transfer lifecycle: